If you are a Kāinga Ora tenant, this section is for you.

 A change in your living arrangements or income could affect your place on the social housing register and your eligibility for income-related rent.

-MyKāingaOra is an online way for our tenants to check their accounts, rent balances, maintenance requests and so much more, similar to MyMSD and MyIR.
+MyKāingaOra is an online way for our tenants to check their accounts, rent balances, maintenance requests and so much more - very much like MyMSD and MyIR.

 With our new Accessibility Policy, we have committed to ensuring that at least 15% of the new homes we are building across the country meet universal design standards, and the rest meet as many of these universal design standards as possible.